Skip to main content

 Academic Eligibility Procedure

-If a student shows significant improvement and is not failing 2 (two) or more classes then he/she may be removed from either Academic Concern or Academically Ineligible.
+If a student shows significant improvement and is no longer failing 2 (two) or more classes at the time of grade review, then they may be removed from either Academic Concern or Academic Ineligibility.